Richard Dunston: Other prefabricated designs

 A total of 25 prefabricated 'Empire F' class coasters were built instead of CHANT tankers, 12 at Dunston's yard at Hessle and 13 by Goole Shipbuilding and Engineering.
 They were made from 28 prefabricated sections, and the ship that was originally to have been CHANT 14 was to become 'Fabric 14', but by the time of launch was known as Empire Fabric.
 All of the ships used the 'Empire' prefix, and a name beginning with 'F'.
 The CHANT and Empire F ships were built on slipways, where cranes were available, and so assembling the sections was more straightforward than for the tugs.
 The tankers were fitted with 220/270 hp oil engines, enabling them to travel at 7.5 knots, which was considered adequate for short journeys across the English Channel to French beaches.
 Slightly larger 300 hp engines were fitted in the dry cargo coasters, giving them a cruising speed of 8 knots.

 During 1945, Dunston's built eleven prefabricated 'Shelt' class coasters, which were similar to the 'Empire F' class, but had shelter decks, as they were intended for use in the Far East.
 Another eleven 'Shelt' coasters were constructed by Goole Shipbuilding and Repairing.
-Many were operated by Singapore Straits Steamship Company, later Straits Steamship Company, on behalf of the Ministry of War Transport.
+Many were operated by the Straits Steamship Company of Singapore, on behalf of the Ministry of War Transport.
 In 1946 they bought 16 of the vessels which they had been operating, and subsequently obtained two more.